01386 833050

 With a new browband and bridle, the task can be a bit tight, to begin with, but with a bit of use and correct leather care, the leather will soften and the process will become easier.

-From there move on to attaching the nose band.
+The third step is attaching the nose band.
 The noseband in the example is called a noseband with slip.
 Start by pushing the strap through the browband and it will pop up through the slit in the headpiece.
 This can be quite tight, but that is a good thing as you want your noseband to be secure around the headpiece.

 Push the strap through the leather loop on top, keeping it neat and tidy and all in place.
 Bring the strap down through the slit on the other side and through the other browband loop.